Behind The ‘Beauty and the Beast’ Costumes: On Redesigning Belle’s Iconic Dress

-Beauty and the Beast Costume designer Jacqueline Durran explains what went behind redesigning and creating the costumes of Belle and Beast, and how Emma Watson influenced the overall process.
+Beauty and the Beast costume designer Jacqueline Durran explains what went behind redesigning and creating the costumes for Belle and Beast, and how Emma Watson influenced the overall process.

-Beauty and the Beast is out on theaters this week and despite the mixed reviews it got from critics, it looked like a lot of old and young moviegoers loved the whole film, pushing the live action adaptation of Beauty and the Beast to $115.6 million on its opening week, Deadlinereports.
+Beauty and the Beast is out throughout theaters this week and despite the mixed reviews it got from critics, it looked like a lot of old and young moviegoers loved the whole film, pushing the live action adaptation of Beauty and the Beast to $115.6 million on its opening week, Deadlinereports.

-If you’re one of the people who’ve already checked into the theaters to watch Beauty and the Beast this week, then you’ll notice that the live action adaptation of Beauty and the Beast took some slight deviations and modernifications from its original version.
+If you’re one of the people who’ve already checked into the theaters to watch Beauty and the Beast this week, then you’ll notice that the live action adaptation of Beauty and the Beast took some slight deviations and modernizations from its original version.
 One character became openly gay, Belle and the Beast got their back stories, and a new song was added to ramp up the drama and the feels.

-But one of the things that Beauty and the Beast’s Costume designer Jacqueline Durran (recognized previously for her work on Anna Karenina) knew that she had stay away from revising too much are the dresses that Belle wore in the original animated film.
-Durran tells Peoplehow she wanted to honor what people were imagining and expecting from Belle’s costumes and how she took the 1991 original film and 18th century French fashion into the 2017 costumes.
+But one of the things that Beauty and the Beast’s costume designer Jacqueline Durran (recognized previously for her work on Anna Karenina) knew that she had to stay away from revising the dresses that Belle wore in the original animated film too much.
+Durran tells Peoplehow she wanted to honor what people were imagining and expecting from Belle’s costumes and how she took the 1991 original film and 18th-century French fashion into the 2017 costumes.

 The blue dress